Call for a Free Quote 01733 973 038

 Do I have to purchase an annuity through my current pension provider?

 No. You are likely to find the best annuity rates by exercising your 'Open Market Option' and purchasing your annuity through an alternative pension provider.
-If you have received an annuity quotation from your current pension provider, we can compare this for you free of charge and without obligation.
-Please note that this only applies to money purchase pension schemes.
-If income derives from a final salary pension scheme, this may not be an option.
+Please note that this only applies to defined contribution (money purchase) pension schemes.
+If income derives from a defined benefits (final salary) pension scheme, this may not be an option.

 How will my annuity be taxed?